MusicMoveArr/MiniMediaDatasetImporter/README.md

 # MiniMedia Dataset Importer
-A simple dataset import tool to import (for now) only MusicBrainz dataset
+A simple dataset import tool to import MusicBrainz, Discogs datasets

 You can download the dataset from MusicBrainz at https://metabrainz.org/datasets/download

+Download the discogs dadaset here https://discogs-data-dumps.s3.us-west-2.amazonaws.com/index.html

 Using this tool to insert the entire dataset into postgres from MusicBrainz will take aprox ~10hours (depending on hardware of course)